 On Monday, June 19, all library locations will be closed for Juneteenth.
 This national, state, and Oak Park holiday celebrates African Americans’ freedom from enslavement in the United States.

 Hope of Juneteenth documentary

-Juneteenth, which celebrates the end of slavery in the United States, is now a federal, state, and Oak Park village holiday.
-It commemorates June 19, 1865, the day when a U.S. Army general in Galveston, Texas, read orders that all enslaved people were free–two and a half years after the Emancipation Proclamation had formally freed them.
+Juneteenth commemorates June 19, 1865, the day when a U.S. Army general in Galveston, Texas, read orders that all enslaved people were free.
+This announcement came two and a half years after the Emancipation Proclamation had formally freed enslaved people.

 In 2020, Multicultural Learning Coordinator Juanta Griffin read the Village of Oak Park proclamation to recognize June 19 as Juneteenth every year.
 It resolves "that the Village of Oak Park supports the celebration of Juneteenth both financially and in spirit from this day forward."
 Watch the video & read the proclamation »